-Dozens Reportedly Killed in Stampede at Israeli Religious Festival
+'Nearly 40' People Killed in Stampede at Israeli Religious Festival, Medic Says

 “I felt like I was about to die,” he said.

-The Magen David Adom rescue service tweeted that it was treating 103 people, including 38 in critical condition.
-Israeli media had earlier reported that a grandstand collapsed, but the rescue service said all the injuries happened in a stampede.

-Israeli media, citing anonymous medical officials reported up to 40 people were killed, but the rescue service did not immediately respond to a request for confirmation.
+Zaki Heller, spokesman for the Magen David Adom rescue service, said 150 people had been hospitalized and confirmed there had been some deaths.
+Army Radio, citing anonymous medical officials, said the death toll had risen to 44.

+Heller told the station “no one had ever dreamed” something like this could happen.
+“In one moment, we went from a happy event to an immense tragedy,” he said.

 Photos from the scene showed rows of wrapped bodies.

 The Israeli military said it had dispatched medics and search and rescue teams along with helicopters to assist with a “mass casualty incident” in the area.
 It did not provide details on the nature of the disaster.